 The first Masses were celebrated February 1 & 2, 1986, and later that month a parish council was elected.
 At a general parish meeting the majority of parishioners favored purchase of the rented building over building a new church or looking for a new site.
 A price was negotiated and the building was purchased in May 1986.

 In July 1993 Fr.
 Schlaf moved to Ogallala.
 Fr.
 Gerald Carlson took over as pastor of Prince of Peace parish.
 A rectory was purchased in January 1994.
 Fr.
 Carlson was moved to Greeley in July of 1997 and Fr.
 Michael McDonald was assigned to Prince of Peace until his transfer in July 2012.
 Fr.
 Paul Colling V.F. and Fr.
 Abraham Kaduthodiyil began serving the parish July 1, 2012.
 Fr.
 Abraham transferred to Valentine in 2014.
 From September 2014 – July 2016 Fr.
 Vidya Sagar Arikotla was assigned to the parish as assistant pastor.

-Ron Ridder was ordained Permanent Deacon May 25, 2012 and served the parish till moving to Iowa in 2015.
+Ron Ridder was ordained Permanent Deacon May 25, 2012 and served the parish until moving to Iowa in 2015.
 Thomas Martin was ordained Permanent Deacon in May of 2015 and currently serves the parish.

-Sisters who have previously served the parish include: Sr. Grace Michael Perry, O. Carm., Sr. Mary Walling, OSM, Dominican Sr. Roberta Semper, Sr. Mary Chamberlain, OSM., and Sr. Doris Durant, OSM.
-Currently, Sr. Jan Ludvik, N.D. serves the parish as parish minister.
+Sisters who have previously served the parish include: Sr. Grace Michael Perry, O. Carm., Sr. Mary Walling, OSM, Dominican Sr. Roberta Semper, Sr. Mary Chamberlain, OSM., Sr. Doris Durant, OSM and Sr. Jan Ludvik, N.D.

 Prince of Peace Parish gathered at the Kearney High Auditorium and Kearney Catholic Cope Coliseum during the building of our new church.
 The dedication of the new building was done on August 5, 2011 with the first weekend liturgies in the new church August 6 & 7, 2011.